MageshDominator/data-science-py/PythonTools/Text2CSV/readme.md

-This helps you to convert meaningful txt files into CSV files
+This helps you to convert meaningful txt files into CSV files.
+(Multiple files Concurrently)

 Edit the config.ini "INPUT" "OUTPUT" values with respective folder path.